bett-io/redux-lambda-boilerplate/README.md

 # helloworld on aws lambda for a web

-react, react-router, react-bootstrap, webpack, babel, eslint, mocha, chai, enzyme
+react, react-router, react-bootstrap, redux, webpack, babel, eslint, mocha, chai, enzyme

 # Installing dependencies
 Once you have the application files cloned, just go into the application directory and run command: